Bounds on Average Effects in Discrete Choice Panel Data Models: Simulation evidence

 We move to the random coefficient static logit example.
 Figure \ref{fig:sim_randc} presents results based on 1000 replications of panels of size $n=1000$ and $T\in \{ 3,5,10 \}$.
 We construct $\mathcal{A}_g$ using 50 equidistant grid points between $-5$ and $5$ for $A_{1,i}$, and between $-7$ and $7$ for $A_{2,i}$, leading to 2,500 grid points in total.
 We note that the average effects and outer bounds are the same as in Section \ref{sect:setcomparison}, since no parameter estimation is involved in this setting.
 The new result is the confidence bands, which are based on Theorem \ref{th:ConsistencyKNOWN}.
-On average the confidence bands are reasonably tight around the outer bounds.
+On average the confidence bands are reasonably close to the outer bounds.

-A general observation across the three simulation exercises is that while the confidence bands are generally tight around the bounds, the coverage rates are conservative.
-We however note that conservative coverage rates would not be surprising for confidence bands around the sharp identified set either (e.g., see \citealt{ImbensManski04} and \citealt{Stoye21}).
+A general observation across the three simulation exercises is that while the confidence bands are generally informative, the coverage rates are conservative.
+Of course, since we are looking at coverage rates for the true value of the average effects (as opposed to the identified set), it is well-known that coverage will generally be conservative in partially identified settings (e.g., see \citealt{ImbensManski04} and \citealt{Stoye21}).\footnote{{\citet{ImbensManski04} provide a generic method for obtaining narrower confidence bands on sets which can also be used here.
+In results not reported here we nevertheless observed that the decrease in the width of confidence bands was quite moderate, with little or no change in the actual coverage rates.}}

+Finally, we note that the total width of the confidence bands can be decomposed into two components: (i) the gap between the outer bounds and the identified set, which measures the cost of using outer bounds rather than sharp identification, and (ii) the gap between the confidence bands and the outer bounds, which measures the cost of estimation uncertainty.
+This decomposition helps assess how much of the total uncertainty is due to our methodological choice versus statistical imprecision.
+We report these results in Section~\ref{sec:addsimdetails} of the Supplementary Appendix.